mintheredonethat/stake/README.md

 I sought out accountability buddies to make sure I would complete my tasks.
 We split our tasks into measurable units, so that we could track our progress & be fairly assessed by everyone in the group.
 Each week, we convene & discuss our goals for the week, as well as assess how the previous week had gone.
-In order to pass the week, you have to show measurable progress for each task (complete X units of Y).
+In order to pass the week, you have to show evidence of measurable progress for each task (complete X units of Y).
 If we did not meet our goals, we would be "punished" for not doing so.
 For example, I would place X ether in escrow.
 If I did not complete my tasks, I would not be able to recoup that ether.